Webster, Massachusetts: Geography

 According to the U.S. Census Bureau, the town has a total area of 14.5 sqmi, of which 12.5 sqmi is land and 2.0 sqmi, or 14.10%, is water.

-The town is bounded on the north by Oxford; on the east by Douglas; on the south by Thompson, Connecticut, and on the west by Dudley, with which it is most closely tied culturally and politically.
+The town is bounded on the north by Oxford; on the east by Douglas; on the south by Thompson, Connecticut, and on the west by Dudley, Massachusetts with which it is most closely tied culturally and politically.

 The town is home to Lake Chargoggagoggmanchauggagoggchaubunagungamaugg, also known as Lake Chaubunagungamaug or simply "Webster Lake", the third largest lake in Massachusetts.
 The 45-character name is often regarded as the longest place name in the United States of America and the third longest in the world.